 We finally did it, we set off on a World adventure and left our former lives behind us.
 So you can imagine that these first 6 months have been exciting, strange, scary, exhausting and exhilarating all at the same time.
 It’s a very strange combination of emotions to have but it is something we will never regret doing and an experience we will never forget.

-With the freedom comes flexibility, which is also something that we haven’t had loads of in the past.
+With freedom comes flexibility, which is also something that we haven’t had loads of in the past.
 We can just change things anytime we want and we do.
-Being flexible with our plans and just life in general has opened so many doors for us on new adventures and experiences.
+Being flexible with our plans and just life, in general, has opened so many doors for us on new adventures and experiences.

 What We Didn’t